-Zach Dubois, 24, has a highly successful sac-a-lait grub on the market and recently introduced the Cooyon Croaker, a plastic frog sure to appeal to bass fishermen wherever bass eat frogs.
+Zach Dubois, 24, has a highly successful crappie grub on the market and recently introduced the Cooyon Croaker, a plastic frog sure to appeal to bass fishermen wherever bass eat frogs.

 Dubois said he fields many comments about his relative youth in the artificial lure manufacturing business.
 He realizes many people have been established in the market 40 to 80 years.

 He’s confident and cool as a cucumber about Cajun Lures and extra high on the Cooyon Croaker, which has been catching bass since he and others began fishing prototypes last fall.
 After all, his college education is helping with his full-time job as a boat designer and his part-time work at something he loves, making artificial lures that catch fish, though that means often staying up to 1 a.m. to make the product and promote it on the website, cajunlures.com.

 It’s been a great start to the year for him in many ways.
 Foremost among them is his marriage Feb.
 25 to Kayla Kebodeaux.
 They bought a house in August and started fixing it up, he said.